andyzeng/3dmatch-toolbox/README.md

 #### Contact
 If you have any questions or find any bugs, please let me know: [Andy Zeng](http://www.cs.princeton.edu/~andyz/) andyz[at]princeton[dot]edu

+## Change Log
+* **Nov.
+02, 2017.** Bug fix: added #include <random> to utils.hpp in demo code.
+* **Oct.
+30, 2017.** Bug fix: included Quoc-Huy's fix for NaN errors that occasionally occur during training.
+* **Oct.
+28, 2017.** Notice: demo code only reads 3D point clouds saved in a simple binary format.
+If you would like to run the 3DMatch demo code on your own point cloud format, please modify demo.cu accordingly.
+* **Apr.
+06, 2017.** Notice: 3DMatch uses cuDNN 5.1.
+Revised install instructions.

 ## Dependencies

 Our reference implementation of 3DMatch, as well as other components in this toolbox, require the following dependencies.
 Tested on Ubuntu 14.04.